ckxng/wakeup/README.md

 Audio files must be added to the ./Release/assets/audio/ folder using the filename "ACTION.ogg" (for example: wakeup-rise.ogg).
 There is a sample file called sample.ogg in that same folder.
+The audio file will loop.

 Platforms
 ---------